ibiwan/node-mongo-docker-base/README.md

 ## Usage

+Do your dev work in the app folder -- dependencies in package.json and code in server.js or whatever you set up.

 The "app" dir will be shared with the app (nodejs) container, which will restart node whenever changes are detected.

 MongoDB will set itself up in the mongo container, which uses a shared "data" dir you shouldn't otherwise have to worry about.